digitalfortress-tech/ad-rotator/bootstrap-demo/README.md

-This entire directory is uploaded at adrotator.niketpathak.com
+This entire directory is uploaded at adrotator.digitalfortress.tech